NCAS-CMS/um-training/_sources/rose-cylc-exercises.rst.txt

 As we saw earlier when changing the path to the start dump, some settings can't be changed through the rose edit GUI.
 Instead you have to edit the suite definition files directly.

 * Can you find where the atmos processor decomposition is set for this suite?
-* Change atmos processor decomposition to run on 2 nodes.
+* Change atmos processor decomposition to run on 2 nodes and set ``ntasks`` to 256.
 Run the suite.
 * What error message did you get?

 .. hint:: Look in the usual ``job.out/job.err`` or it may be in the ``job-activity.log`` file.